Do You Need Council Approval for Your Perth Deck?

 Fines generally are at least three times as much as the cost of the permit.
 But your financial situation is the least of your concerns.
 Council can also make you completely remove your brand-new deck.

 And, unapproved structures are the stuff of nightmares when it comes to selling (appearing on property reports, with buyers either walking or requiring you to remedy prior to settlement).
-Claims for insurance can also be rejected.
+Insurance claims can also be rejected.

 It's just not worth the risk.